litmuschaos/litmus-docs/website/docs/litmusctl/usage-interactive-mode.md

 ```

-Next, enter the details of the new agent.
+Next, enter the details of the new chaos delegate.

 Fields to be filled in <br />